 - Lay the plums over the sugar skin-side-down to cover the bottom of the tin.

 - Cream the butter and sugar together until light and fluffy.

 - Beat in the eggs, one by one, followed by the ground almonds.

 - Sieve in the flour, baking powder and bicarb, then stir until just combined.

 - Finally stir in the kefir, buttermilk or sour milk.

 - Spoon the batter over the top of the plums.
-Level the top with the back of a spoon and bake in the middle of the oven for about 40 minutes.
+Level the top with the back of a spoon and bake in the middle of a preheated oven at 180℃ (350℉, Gas 4) for about 40 minutes.
 The top should be well risen, firm and golden, but try not to over bake.

 - Allow to cool in the tin for a few minutes, then carefully turn out onto a plate.